 - 5. Are there any related crimes?

-A prosecutor must prove the following to successfully convict a person of attempted extortion:
+A prosecutor must prove the following elements of the crime to successfully convict a person of attempted extortion:

 - he/she made an attempt to extort property or money from another person, and

 - the attempt was made by means of any threat.1

 - a person directly, or

 - some other third person (such as a family member).3

 If a person is successful in extorting something of value, then he/she is guilty of extortion rather than attempted extortion.4

 2. Are there legal defenses?